saravanan-cm/portfolio/content/hero/index.md

 buttonText: 'Get In Touch'
 ---

-A Lead software engineer, Who has experience in handling cross-functional teams and building SaaS products from scratch.
+A Technical Lead, Who has 6+ years of experience in handling cross-functional teams and building SaaS products from scratch.